-Nuclear Medicine is a mordern medical discipline that utilizes minute amounts of radioactivity for the diagnostic evaluation and therapeutic management of various diseases.
-It provides functional information about various oragans and cost effective care with lesser radiation burden than common radiological procedures.
-Our departments is the first comprehensive nuclear facility in central india and is equipped with state of the art imaging equipment including a dual headed gamma camera with SPECRT facility ( SIEMENS EVO EXCEL) and an advanced PET CT (SIEMENS Biograph).
+Nuclear Medicine is a modern medical discipline that utilizes minute amounts of radioactivity for the diagnostic evaluation and therapeutic management of various diseases.
+Our departments is the first comprehensive nuclear facility in central india and is equipped with state of the art imaging equipment including a dual headed gamma camera with SPECT facility ( SIEMENS EVO EXCEL) and an advanced PET CT (SIEMENS Biograph).
 We are also the first facility to provide high dose and low dose iodine therapy for thyroid cancer and benign thyroid diseases.

 PET CT FACILITY

 The Department of Nuclear Medicine is equipped with the state-of-the-art 16 slice PET-CT scanner (Positron Emission Tomography - Computed Tomography), with LSO Crystal first and only machine in state of Chhattisgarh.
 It provides superior diagnostic information for patients with cancer, ischemic heart disease and certain neurologic conditions.
-In the three decades since its development, PET has been demonstrated to be a clinically proven and safe method for imaging a variety of disorders.
-The advantages of PET have been augmented by the addition of CT in the same gantry providing combined imaging in one sitting.
 PET-CT is a whole-body imaging procedure, is cost-effective and is used in the staging, and follow-up for most cancers, including lymphomas, lung, colorectal, gynaecological, head, neck and breast cancers.
 It is also used to evaluate treatment response after chemotherapy and radiotherapy.
 Mid cycle PET-CT is useful to ascertain if the patient is responding to chemotherapy, so that regimes can be modified.
 It is also used in Radiotherapy planning.
 PET is able to discover these changes in their earliest stages, often before any symptoms appear.
 With this information on early developing cancers, effective treatment plans can be initiated sooner.
 PET can sometimes eliminate the need for other invasive procedures and by correctly staging cancers, may prevent unnecessary surgical procedures.

 SPECT GAMMA CAMERA